Frequently Asked Questions

 11. What is being done to assure confidentiality?

-All personnel working in the UT Outpatient Pharmacies are trained in and are required to follow Federal HIPAA laws, which safeguard personal health information (PHI) and e-PHI.
+All personnel working in the UT Outpatient Pharmacies are trained in and are required to follow Federal HIPAA laws, which safeguard protected health information (PHI) and e-PHI.

 12. How does reimbursement for over-the-counter drugs get processed?